edmacabebe/d3v3nvy/README.md

 # Project Jupiter and MarkLogic DB #

-This README provides the reader, presumed to be a developer, to understand how the project RedConnect is structured.
+This README provides the reader, presumed to be a developer, to understand how the project Jupiter is structured.
 There will be configuration steps that needs to be executed in sequence in order to attain a fully functional build which is according to a set of requirements expected in each milestone (in our case, a scrum sprint) in the development lifecycle.